 In a way I was quite relieved as this meant that removing the gearbox hadn't been a waste of time.
 Removing the cross shaft from the clutch fork took some time and effort, so there must have just been enough of the pin sticking out of the cross shaft to still operate the clutch.

-Once removed new cross shaft bearings were fitted and the new taper pin installed.
+Once removed the new cross shaft bearings were fitted and the new taper pin installed.
 I also fitted a new clutch release bearing as the old one had become a bit 'chatty'.

 With the gearbox back in and all bolted up I then had to wait for the return of my reconditioned starter motor a few days later.

-The starter motor was the collected from Danbury auto electrics and fitted that night and a very short test drive proved that the clutch is now nice and smooth with no nasty 'clicky' noises or 'notchy' movements.
+The starter motor was then collected from Danbury auto electrics and fitted that night and a very short test drive proved that the clutch is now nice and smooth with no nasty 'clicky' noises or 'notchy' movements.
 So all seems good.

 Looks like we are back on schedule for the HCR after all!
 Happy Days!